UTDallasEPICS/Guides/repo_cli_setup.md

 You should now be able to run `git clone`, `git pull`, etc.

 To clone a repository, use `git clone ssh://git@github.com/utdallasepics/<your repository name>`.
+If this is your first time cloning from GitHub, it will prompt you to accept the fingerprint of the remote host.
+You will need to type `yes`.

 # Setting up npm alias for pnpm